What To Do On The Drive From Dublin To Galway

 End Your Drive From Dublin In Galway

 I continued my journey from Dublin to Galway, and I arrived in Galway in the afternoon.
-I checked into my room in a very charming and beautiful house in Salthill, which I found at Airbnb.
+I checked into my room in a charming and beautiful house in Salthill, which I found at Airbnb.

-By the way, I recommend using an Airbnb at least once on your travels.
+By the way, I recommend using Airbnb at least once on your travels.
 It is an entirely different experience than staying in hotels only.
 If you like to try it and you are new to Airbnb, you can sign up using my referral link*, which will give you €30 off your first stay!
 And who doesn’t like getting discounts?!